Containers for The Containery soon to arrive downtown

 It represents a $4 million investment by Bill Wetterman Jr., a Waco native now living in Austin, who said the design, engineering and permitting process has drawn to a close.
 Crews continue to install structural steel for concrete that will fortify a basement discovered during site preparation.

-Wetterman's research shows the building once housed a cooler operated by the Swift & Armour Meat Co.
-It survived the deadly tornado of 1953, but fell victim to Urban Renewal in 1972, "as did dozens of other buildings downtown, which is a real shame," he said Tuesday.
+Wetterman’s research shows the building at 319.
+S. Fourth St. once housed a cooler operated by the Swift & Armour Meat Co.
+It survived the deadly tornado of 1953, but fell victim to Urban Renewal in 1972, “as did dozens of other buildings downtown, which is a real shame,” he said Tuesday.
 Wetterman will make use of an existing red-brick building next door to help create The Containery.

 He said he hopes to make space available to tenants for finish-out in spring 2019, adding, “Some have had to be very patient,” considering Wetterman and Waco real estate agent Gregg Glime announced the project more than a year ago and have been marketing the space since.